ffplayout/ffplayout/frontend/README.md

 ffplayout-frontend
 =====

-This web application is used to manage the [ffplayout](https://github.com/ffplayout/ffplayout).

 The interface is mostly designed for 24/7 streaming.
 Other scenarios like streaming in folder mode or playlists with no start time will work but will not be displayed correctly.

 For a better understanding of the functionality, take a look at the screenshots below.